-\\FYE - Full Year Estimate includes an estimate of the full year pension contributions to 31 March 2022 for C Laverty who took up the Chief Officer post on 28 June 2021,
+\\FYE - Full Year Estimate includes an estimate of the full year pension contributions to 31 March 2022 for C Laverty who took up the Chief Officer post on 28 June 2021.
+Prior years costs were understated.

 Disclosure by Pay Bands